Remember, if you show your excitement to the Universe, it’ll give you more things to feel excited about.

 Okay, okay, no one gets particularly excited about housework, I hear you say.
 How on earth is that going to help me move up the emotional scale?!

 As Marie Kondo points out in her best-selling book The Life-Changing Magic of Tidying Up, the purpose of tidying unnecessary clutter isn’t just to keep your home neat and organised.
-Actually, it is doing much more than this on a subconscious level.
-You are creating a space that improves your body and mind.
+On a subconscious level, you are creating a space that improves your body and mind.

 So whether it’s decluttering one drawer or picking up the feather duster, just start in any small area of your home.